Smoky Bean and Veggie Chili with Lime Tortilla Chips

 - Lentils, sprouted or soaked 8 hours

-- 28 oz canned diced or crushed roasted tomatoes
+- 28 oz canned diced or crushed roasted tomatoes, try to find a BPA-free can

 - No-salt vegetable broth or water, as needed